Name: Sophie Inwood

 Banking and Finance (Bankruptcy and Insolvency), Corporate and Commercial (Contracts, Corporations Corporate and Commercial, Directors Duties)

-Immediation is a video conferencing platform with best practice dispute resolution fully integrated.
+Immediation is a platform built for legal practice, hearings and dispute resolution, with best practice video conferencing fully integrated.
 It can be used as a stand alone app, or with mediators, arbitrators and legally trained clerks to help matters run smoothly.